lapicidae/vdr-server/README.md

 ### Recording Error Check
 Scan the recordings before 'VDR 2.6.0' for errors (continuity counter), e.g. to display them in the web interface.
 Just put an empty file named `checkrec` into the main directory of your recordings (`vdr/recordings`).
-The process is executed as soon as the file is created and runs until everything is checked.
+The process is executed at container start and runs until everything is checked.
 The check is done via [vdr-checkts](https://projects.vdr-developer.org/git/vdr-checkts.git/) by [eTobi](http://e-tobi.net) and the basic script comes from [MarkusE](https://www.vdr-portal.de/forum/index.php?thread/134607-alte-aufzeichnungen-fehlerhaft/&postID=1342589#post1342589).